microsoft/iomt-fhir/docs/BicepInstallation.md

 An additional Storage Account and Container Instances will be created if the 'deploymentScripts' Bicep resource type is used in the chosen deployment option.

-\* NOTE: The FHIR Service in Azure Health Data Services is used as opposed to the Azure API for FHIR.
-For more information, please see this [page](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) for more information.
+\* NOTE: These deployment options use the FHIR service in Azure Health Data Services as opposed to the Azure API for FHIR.
+For more information, please see this [page](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/overview).

 ### Prerequisites
 To run any of these deployment options, the following items must be set up before execution: